Network-pirate/codex-ip-changer/README.md

 ## 🔌 Stop / Exit

 Press `CTRL + C` to stop the script at any time.
-Network returns to default automatically.
+✅ Linux & Windows will automatically revert proxy settings to default.
+⚠️ On Termux, you must disable proxy manually from Wi-Fi settings.

 ---

 ## 🛡️ Disclaimer

 This tool is provided for **educational** and **cybersecurity learning** purposes only.
-Misuse of this tool and cod is not the author’s responsibility.
+Misuse of this tool and code is not the author’s responsibility.

 ---